-Please help the student complete the application/agreement form for submission to his/her advisor by May 16th for early submission or September 17, 2019 for regular submission.
+Please help the student complete the application/agreement form for submission to his/her advisor by June 1st.
 If you have any questions, please feel free to contact us, or see the Shelton High School website for further information.

 Sincerely,